 Kristensen concluded his career after 18 participations at Le Mans 24-hour race, with outstanding nine victories and five more podiums.
 He announced the retirement in November 2014 at a press conference in Kopenhagen.

 Regular ROC competitor since 2001

-After the retirement from the championship, Kristensen competed two more times at the Race of Champions, in December 2014 at Barbados, and in November 2015 at London's former Olympic Stadium.
-Kristensen was the regular ROC competitor since 2001, but he never scored the individual victory.
+After the retirement from the championship, Kristensen competed few more at the Race of Champions, the last time in February 2018 in Riyadh.
+Kristensen is the regular ROC competitor since 2001, but he never scored the individual victory.
 He won the ROC Nations Cup twice, partnered by Mattias Ekstrom in 2005 and together with Petter Solberg in 2014.

-For all his achievements, Tom Kristensen was appointed Knight of the Order of the Dannebrog by the Queen of Danemark Margarethe II.
+For all his achievements, Tom Kristensen was appointed Knight of the Order of the Dannebrog by the Queen of Denmark Margarethe II.